-FPF students enjoy all the benefits of being a UC Berkeley student while participating in our program.
-The lounges of Golden Bear Center and the nearby Berkeley Way West (and their restaurants!) are open to all students.
-Here are some important resources and services that are particularly useful for freshmen.
+FPF students enjoy all resources and benefits of being a UC Berkeley student while participating in FPF.
+The second-floor lounges of Golden Bear Center and the nearby Berkeley Way West are open to all students.
+In addition, here are some important resources and services that are particularly useful for first-year students.

 Workshops: FPF provides a range of workshops each fall.
-This past fall included: Spring registration, navigating the campus, resume writing, and spotlight on different majors.
+Workshop topics include: Spring registration, navigating the campus, using faculty office hours, resume writing, and spotlight on different majors.
 We also have panels and workshops presented by our Student Ambassadors.
 Our future offerings respond to student needs.
-A notable event was which highlights activities and research that cultivate skills for community engagement and promoting social justice.
-Each session features two FPF instructors who share work derived from interdisciplinary or collaborative projects.
-Our most 2019 session featured:

 - "Teaching Octavia Butler in a Course on Colonialism and Science Fiction" presented by Dr. Aparajita Nanda (instructor for XGWS 50AC and XENGLIS R1B)

 - "From the Classroom to the Community, and Back Again: Reflections on American Cultures Engaged Scholarship" presented by Dr. Seth Lunine (instructor for XGEOG 50AC)

 Art of Writing Tutoring: Peer writing tutoring is available online, by appointment, and on a walk-in basis for all students enrolled in an R&C course in English, Comparative Literature, Film & Media, or Rhetoric.
 Check the Art of Writing website in the fall to get information and to sign up for tutoring appointments.